fatmabr/mower/README.md

 1- git checkout the sources.
 2- open the project with your favourite editor.
 3- configure the property "watched.file" in the /resources/config.properties.
+4- create the configured "watched.file" in your file system (otherwise the project won't compile)